TAF Grants: High-Performance Buildings

 Location of residency: CanadaView website Save Need help writing this grant?

-The Atmospheric Fund provides grants to community groups, charities, non-profit organizations, and the City of Toronto for projects that have the potential to significantly reduce greenhouse gases and/or air pollution in Toronto.
-We offer this support because we understand that solutions to climate change and air pollution require action at the community level.
+The Atmospheric Fund (TAF) provides grants to charities, not-for-profit organizations, and municipalities in the Greater Toronto and Hamilton Area (GTHA) for projects that have the potential to significantly reduce carbon emissions in the region and/or air pollution in Toronto.

 You can learn more about this opportunity by visiting the funder's website.

-- a project that builds on, or is another phase of, a currently funded project from the same proponent
+- A project that builds on, or is another phase of, a currently funded project from the same proponent.
+However, TAF can provide concurrent funding to the same recipient for different projects.

 Find more grants like this

-Find more grants like the Toronto Atmospheric Fund Grants Program by joining Instrumentl.
+Find more grants like the TAF Grants: High-Performance Buildings by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.